emilygv/emilyvernon.com/_posts/2018-05-25-Effect-of-Company-Politics-on-Creative-People.md

 title: The Effect of Company Politics on Creative People
 category: Career development
 image: "http://farm5.staticflickr.com/4912/30805698137_9e8fde0740_b.jpg"
+further_reading:
+    - Recognising and Repairing Tribalism in Companies
+    - Is There Life After Leaving a Large Brand?
+    - Working Abroad Changed My Entire Perspective
 ---
 **When I graduated from art school and jumped into a corporate job, the concept of company politics seems distant.
 My belief was that politics happened at boring companies where employees wear ties and filled out Excel sheets.
 It became clear this plagues various companies, especially brands.
 Overtime I recognised its negative effect on capable, creative individuals and began to dig deeper.**